kavyansh34/Real-time_trade_signal_notifier/README.md

 ## Implemented strategy
 I have analysed that the when EMA 7 is below the EMA 25 and and candle closes above the EMA 25, we can place a long trade with taking closing candle's low as SL and Risk to Reward ratio of 1:3.
 The condition is same with the short position.
 In short trades, EMA 7 must be above the EMA 25 and if candle closes below the EMA 25 the taking breaking candle's high as SL, we can trade a short position with 1:3 Risk to Reward ratio.

-Sample telegram alerts are available as 'image.png' in this repository.
+* Sample telegram alerts are available as 'image.png' in this repository.
-Sample trade based on strategy integrated in this code is mentioned as 'sample_trade.png'
+* Sample trade based on strategy integrated in this code is mentioned as 'sample_trade.png'

+# All the requirements are availaible in 'requiremment.txt'.